-In order to match RADIO's timing, the KSGEN task must be triggered early enough to allow the keystream generation to complete before packet encryption begins.
+In order to match the RADIO's timing, the KSGEN task must be triggered early enough to allow the keystream generation to complete before the encryption of the packet shall start.

-For short packets (MODE.LENGTH = Default), the KSGEN task must be triggered before or at the same time as the START task in RADIO is triggered.
-In addition, the shortcut between the ENDKSGEN event and the CRYPT task must be enabled.
-This use-case is illustrated in On-the-fly encryption of short packets (MODE.LENGTH = Default) using a PPI connection on page 91.
-It uses a PPI connection between the READY event in RADIO and the KSGEN task in the AES CCM peripheral.
+For short packets (MODE.LENGTH = Default) the KSGEN task must be triggered no later than when the START task in the RADIO is triggered.
+In addition the shortcut between the ENDKSGEN event and the CRYPT task must be enabled.
+This use-case is illustrated in On-the-fly encryption of short packets (MODE.LENGTH = Default) using a PPI connection on page 92 using a PPI connection between the READY event in the RADIO and the KSGEN task in the AES CCM.

-For long packets (MODE.LENGTH = Extended), the keystream generation needs to start earlier, such as when the TXEN task in RADIO is triggered.
+For long packets (MODE.LENGTH = Extended) the key-stream generation will need to be started even earlier, for example at the time when the TXEN task in the RADIO is triggered.

-Refer to Timing specification on page 100 for information about the time needed for generating a keystream.
+Important: Refer to Timing specification on page 101 for information about the time needed for generating a key-stream.